 WhatsApp is one of the most popular multi-platform apps out there.
 This service allows you to write messages to your friends, family, or prospective dog-walkers, all day long without having to pay a single cent.
 (Minus its extremely low-cost yearly subscription fee, of course.)
 By now, everybody must WhatsApp, but today we will be concentrating on what it gets wrong rather than what it gets right.
-Here are some common problems that many users run into with WhatsApp and how to solve them, along with answers to some of your most frequently asked questions!
+If you are having problems with WhatsApp, here are some solutions on how to solve them.

 Why can't I install WhatsApp?

 How do I install WhatsApp on a tablet without Root or 3G?

 Why can't I connect to WhatsApp?

 Most of the time this problem will depend on your 3G connection or the network connection that WhatsApp is trying to use.
-If you aren't able to send a message, here are a few tips:
+If you aren't able to send a message, here are a few solutions:

 - Make sure your phone is switched on (one for the newbies).

 - Install the latest version of the app from the Play Store.

 - Check your internet connection, Wi-Fi or 3G (in Settings > Wireless and Network).

 - Make sure that a Task Killer app (a third-party application that will help save energy by shutting down applications) isn't activated or affecting WhatsApp.

 - Empty the app cache (Settings > Applications > WhatsApp).

 - Finally, the most extreme solution: uninstall the app and then reinstall it.

 Why doesn't WhatsApp recognize my contacts?

 There are a few reasons that WhatsApp wouldn't recognize your contacts, so here is a simple check list to make sure it does: